 Following their convention, we designate the more distant system as the background cluster A87 and the nearer one as the SE substructure of A85. }.
-Further analysis of the lensing signals from A89 and A87, based on the spectroscopic sample of galaxies, is presented in the Appendix~\ref{app}.
+Further analysis of the lensing signals from A89 and A87 based on the spectroscopic sample of galaxies, as well as a discussion of the origins of the other detected lensing peaks, is presented in Appendix~\ref{app}.

-The $4\sigma$ mass peak located northeast of the BCG corresponds well to the northeastern (NE) substructure reported by \citet{Lopez-Gutierrez22}.
-However, we also find an overlapping background cluster at $z_{\mathrm{phot}}=0.44$ \citep{Giles22}, in close proximity to this substructure.
-In addition, two mass peaks with significances above $4\sigma$ in the southeast, labeled F and Fb, are likely associated with background clusters.
-Further details on these background clusters and their relation to the lensing signals are provided in the Appendix~\ref{app}.

-Another 4$\sigma$ mass peak is found northwest of the SW subcluster and appears to be a substructure of A85.
-Its location aligns well with the distribution of cluster member galaxies (see Figure~\ref{fig:WL+galaxy}), and no significant background structures are identified in this area.
-A substructure in this region, referred to as C2, was previously reported by \citet{Bravo-Alfaro09}, though it was later excluded by \citet{Lopez-Gutierrez22}.